mvartuc/Perculus-Downloader/README.md

 Download the project as a .zip file

-Unzip and drag the folder into chrome://extensions/ (make sure developer mode is on)
+Unzip and drag the folder into chrome://extensions/ (make sure the developer mode is on)

 Give necessary permissions and install the extension, then browse the rerun page for your desired lecture